gloryofrobots/arza/README.md

 Prototypes for experimental programming languages.
-Each language exists in separate branch instead of separate repository.
+Each language exists in separate branch instead of separate repository and the master branch contains only this README.
-Each branch has it's own README with more detailed language description.
+Also each branch has it's own README with more detailed language description.
-For more information you can go to ```root/test/{LANGNAME}/``` and examine tests and some simple programs.
+For more information you can go to ```./test/{LANGNAME}/``` and examine tests and some simple programs.

 Arza is latest and most developed language from others.
+I intent to write native interpreter for Arza or for some of it's descendants.

 - [Arza](https://github.com/gloryofrobots/langs/tree/arza)
 - [Obin](https://github.com/gloryofrobots/langs/tree/obin)